nhvn/data-aug/README.md

    - Click on "Clone"

 2. Start the Application:
-   - In Workbench, go to Environment > Applications
+   - In Workbench, click on "Open AugmentAI" (or alternatively, go to Environment > Applications > AugmentAI)
-   - Click on AugmentAI to launch the application
    - The application will open automatically in your default browser

 ---